An Overview of Artificial Disc Replacement (ADR) for Cervical Spine

 If two ProDisc-C ADRs are used next to each other (such as at C5-6 and C6-7), the keels that attach the disc to the vertebra can act as a wedge and possibly split the vertebral body in-between with significant impact.
 If two Prestige discs are used in adjacent segments, there may not be enough room to place both sets of screws into one vertebral body.

-Dr. Donald Corenman welcomes new patients at his Vail, Colorado practice.
-To learn more about the artificial disc replacement (ADR) for cervical spine procedure as a treatment option for spine related conditions, please contact Dr. Corenman at his Vail, Colorado office at 970-479-5895.
+Dr. Donald Corenman, spine surgeon and neck specialist, welcomes new patients at his practice.
+To learn more about the artificial disc replacement (ADR) for cervical spine procedure as a treatment option for spine related conditions, please contact Dr. Corenman at his Vail, Aspen, Denver and Grand Junction, Colorado area office.